HUAZHEYINy/DataStructureHierachy/README.md

 ###### LinkedTransferQueue
    * Unbounded queue based on linked node.
    * Additional to the common concurrent data structure, it has one distinct feature which it can block until other thread receieves your element.

+### Set
+  In short, Set is another big part of collection family.
+The all known feature of Set is that contain no duplicate elements.

+#### HashSet
+* It is Backed by HashTable(HashMap)
+* No guarantee the order.
+* Allow Null
+* Fail-Fast

+#### LinkedHashSet
+* It is backed by HashTable and LinkedList - Augmented HashSet.
+* It guarantees the insertion order.

+#### EnumSet
+* Specialized implementation for use with enum types.
+* In natural order which the enum constants are declared.
+* Weakly Consistent.
+* Not Allow Null
+* It is an Abstract Class.

+#### SortedSet
+Subinterface of Set which provide additional feature which is Ordering.
+Because it guarantees the ordering, it provides some methods such as first() - get head; last - get last(); headSet(e) - sub set such that the elements in the set are strictly less than e; tailSet(e) - Oppotise of headSet.

+#####  NavigableSet
+*

+###### ConcurrentSkipListSet

+###### TreeSet

-## List or Queue?
+## List or Queue or Set?
 #### Difference
 The operations provided by List are mostly suitable when we need to handle a specific element or store a collection of elemnts. e.g we can get specific element or find the index of specific element.